EV sound for Oxford Ice Rink

 The task of designing and installing the new sound system was entrusted to Oxford-based specialists Lancelyn Theatre Supplies, who replaced the previous sound reinforcement system with a new one from Electro-Voice over the course of three weeks – all without any interruption of service.
 “We knew already from countless similar installations that the acoustic characteristics of the Electro-Voice loudspeakers were exactly what was needed here,” explains Tim Sachno, Lancelyn’s Projects Manager, “so they were automatically our first choice.”

 Since the arena, like most ice skating venues, has an extremely long reverberation time, the Lancelyn team opted to fly the loudspeakers in a central cluster directly above the ice.
-It comprises six Electro-Voice ZX5-60 and four Electro-Voice Sx300PI loudspeakers that distribute the sound evenly over the 1,500-square-metre rink and the seating area beyond.
+It comprises six Electro-Voice ZX5-60 and four Electro-Voice Sx300PI loudspeakers that distribute the sound evenly over the 1,500-square-meter rink and the seating area beyond.
 These full-range models are complemented by four Electro-Voice EVF-1181S subwoofers to reinforce the low frequency range.

 “We hesitated right to the end before installing the four subs,” recalls Sachno, “because the ZX5 15” two-way full-range loudspeakers sounded so good on their own we were tempted to dispense with subwoofers altogether.”
 In the end though, to be sure of having sufficient headroom in the bass, Lancelyn reinstated the four EVF-1181S subs and Sachno describes sound of the integrated system now as “simply overwhelming."